Skip to content

 1. Phase 1 (IKE): This establishes the secure management tunnel.

-• Check Status: GUI (Monitor -> IPsec Monitor) or CLI (get vpn ipsec tunnel summary).
-Is it Up?
+• Check Status: GUI (Dashboard -> Network -> IPsec, or Monitor) or CLI (get vpn ipsec tunnel summary).
+Is it up?

 • Debug: Use CLI: diagnose vpn ike log filter name <your_phase1_name>, diagnose debug application ike -1, diagnose debug enable.
 Initiate the tunnel (e.g., with traffic) and watch the logs.